 - N-coumaric acid

-Measuring antioxidant activity in coffee is hard.
-Coffee beans’ chemistry differs depending on their origin, processing method, roasting levels, and even the brewing method [1, 2,3].
+For this reason, measuring antioxidant activity in coffee is hard.
+Moreover, coffee beans’ chemistry differs depending on their origin, processing method, roasting levels, and even the brewing method [1, 2,3].
 For instance, we found that scientists use more than five different ways to measure antioxidant activity in food.
-Moreover, the chemical activity of the samples is different inside our bodies .
+Furthermore, the chemical activity of the samples is different inside our bodies .

 For a start, green coffee beans are packed with chlorogenic acids (CGA), which are active antioxidant compounds.
 Yet, roasted coffee displays significantly different chemistry.
 While some studies claim that darker roasts show a higher antioxidant activity , others suggest the opposite [4,5].